jmsech/Study-Buddy/docs/design.md

 4. Single Responsibility Principle - The Caches only have the responsibility of creating specific cloneable objects.
 Calendar has the single responsibility of storing a list of events.

 ### Design Patterns
-Factory Classes (The Cache classes are all factories)
+Factory Pattern (The Cache classes are all factories which can produce a lot of cloneable objects)
 ![Class Diagram](class_diagram.png)